Appenninica MTB Stage Race 2020 Rules and Regulations

 Both riders of a team must enter their corresponding grid no later than five minutes prior to the start time.
 If both riders of a team do not turn up at the grid check-in or if they are late, they will be moved to the last-starting grid with no time penalty (but their timing for the day will start with the setting off of the grid they have been moved to).

-Under no circumstance the riders of a team can change start grid on their own initiative.
+Under no circumstance riders can change start grid on their own initiative.

-In case of delay or problems, the riders of a team will be able to set off for the stage – at the latest – 10 minutes after the start of the last grid (their timing for the day will begin with the official start time of the last grid).
-All teams that are setting off late (and not within one of the start grids) must report to the race officer in charge of the start line.
+In case of delay or problems, the riders of a team or a Solo rider will be able to set off for the stage – at the latest – 10 minutes after the start of the last grid (their timing for the day will begin with the official start time of the last grid).
+All riders that are setting off late (and not within one of the start grids) must report to the race officer in charge of the start line.
 Otherwise, the team will be accorded a DNS status (Did Not Start).

 Both riders of a team must enter the starting grid at the same time (except for riders that belong to teams no longer competing for the classification; see Solo Finishers).